-Based on the predicted per cent compliance of each constituent, with their associated intervention levels for both east and west of the proposed alignment, all pollutant levels were well below the intervention levels set out in SEPP (AQM) Schedule B, at 30m distance from the edge of the 'outer traffic lane'.
-Therefore, due to air quality standards being met most, if not all, of the time, operational air quality impacts are expected to be no more than minor at any nearby sensitive receptor.
+Based on the predicted per cent compliance of each constituent, with their associated intervention levels for both north and south sides of the alignment options, all pollutant levels were well below the intervention levels set out in SEPP (AQM) Schedule B, at 30m distance from the edge of the 'outer traffic lane'.
+Therefore, operational air quality impacts are expected to be no more than minor.
 Modelling compliance with SEPP (AQM) revealed that overall, assessed air pollutants from vehicles are predicted to be below the Intervention Level at the edge of the outer road lane.